Possible minor or major spoilers:

 Last night, I watched Pete’s Dragon, the live adaptation.
 This was my first time ever experiencing the story.
 I love how they showed how Pete became an orphan.
 When Pete met Elliott for the first, I love how the dragon seemed to start to connect with the boy.

 This movie is about a orphaned boy named Pete and his relationship with Elliott, a dragon.
-The dragon raised Elliott after Pete lost his parents due to a car accident.
+Elliot raised Pete after Pete lost his parents due to a car accident.
 So Pete was raised in the woods by a dragon.
 This two characters have a really close bond.
 The dragon looked very realistic.

 I love how even though the dragon never spoke, I love how you can feel some of the dragon’s emotions.
 Elliot acted worried when he couldn’t find Pete or looked lonely when he was missing his lost family.
 I love the relationship that Pete made with the family that discovered him in the woods and eventually let him live with them.
 But all Pete wanted was just to be with Elliott, but he eventually bonded nicely with that family.